dannysperry/react-pokedex-assignment/README.md

 Make sure to use git a Source Code Version Manager and keep your commits small with clear commit messages(For reference, the requirements listed below could each be considered a commit.).
 You can use any git hosting service.
 Make sure the repository is public so we can clone/fork it.

+The main goal here is to get the two UI pages mocked up and functional using the API that is available.
+The requirements simply define that we expect you to build 2 views based on the UI images using the Pokedex API.
+We want you to do this with React, Redux, and ReactRouter while adhering to the pokedex's rule; "Locally cache resources and images whenever you request them."

+Feel free to leave comments explaining your thoughts or work.
+We want to establish a bases for what you know and we will use this assignment as a talking point if we decide to interview.

 ## Prerequisites
 1. [React](https://reactjs.org/docs/getting-started.html)